SETAPGroup-C3/Documentation/docs/source/usage.rst

    git clone https://github.com/SETAPGroup-C3/iteration2
    ```

-2. Either in Visual Studio Code or in Command Prompt, change directory to the location iteration2 was cloned
+2. Either in Visual Studio Code cmd or in Command Prompt

+3. Change directory to the location iteration2 was cloned

-3. run "npm start" in the console
+4. Run "npm start" in the console

+5. Go on any browser and type in 127.0.0.1:8080/

 Functionality Overview
 ----------------------